By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 23. Use Patterned Wallpaper As An Eye-Catcher

-A splash of pattern can work wonders in a small space.
+A splash of pattern really can work wonders in a small space!

-Patterned wallpaper as an eye-catcher brings visual dimension and style to your bathroom walls.
+Patterned wallpaper as an eye-catcher truly brings visual dimension and interest to your bathroom walls.

 As in this photo, the wallpaper can be floral, but it can also have geometric shapes, stripes or other patterns.